kagetoki/articles/FSharp.eng.md

 ```

 Now in every line with `let!` in case of `Error e` we return error.
 If everything is ok, we return that very thing `Ok r3`.
 And you can do things like that *for anything* including custom operations with custom names.
-It's a great field for making a DSL.
+It's a great tool for making a DSL.

-By the way there's this thing for asynchronous programming, even two of them - `task` & `async`.
+By the way there's a thing like that for asynchronous programming, even two of them - `task` & `async`.
 The first one is for familiar tasks, the second one -- for working with `Async` class.
 This thing is from F#, main difference from task is that is has a cold start, but it also has an integration with Tasks API.
 You can build complex async workflows with parallel and/or cascade execution and run them only when they're ready.
 Just like this:
 ```fsharp
 let myTask =
     task {